About the Lead-zinc Ore

 • Dewatering

-• The lead and zinc concentrates are sent to their respective thickeners and filters for dewatering, producing the final marketable wet or dry concentrate.
+• The lead and zinc concentrates are sent to their respective thickeners and filters for dewatering, which results in the final marketable wet or dry concentrate.

 Processing Plant Construction Workflow